BgeeDB/bgee_pipeline/pipeline/RNA_Seq/README.md

   * **TODO** any other messages that could have been missed?
   * Management of bugged samples:
     * It is good to keep a copy of the whole folder, for example: `mv $RNASEQ_CLUSTER_ALL_RES/SRX.../ failed_results_bgee_v15/`
-   Samples can be relaunched by hand one by one: you can find the bsub command for each library in the '.report' file.
+   Samples can be relaunched by hand one by one: you can find the slurm command for each library in the '.report' file.
-    * All samples to rerun can be relaunched by rerunning [bsub_scheduler.pl](1Run/bsub_scheduler.pl) in `make run_pipeline` step
+    * All samples to rerun can be relaunched by rerunning [slurm_scheduler.pl](1Run/slurm_scheduler.pl) in `make run_pipeline` step

   * File with excluded samples:
     * If we notice bad samples, add them to file `generated_files/RNA_Seq/rna_seq_sample_excluded.txt` (file name in variable `$(RNASEQ_SAMPEXCLUDED_FILEPATH)` in [pipeline/Makefile.common](../Makefile.common)).